katirp/MakerStatus/README.md

+## About

-A webpage for checking and updating the status of machines at the UCLA Olympic Makerspace.
+MakerStaus is a webpage for checking and updating the status of machines at the UCLA Olympic Makerspace.

 ## Available Scripts